 With displaced artists centre stage, we create groundbreaking, heart-thumping theatre that brings people together and makes BIG change possible.
 Are you in?

-2025 is Good Chance's 10th year.
+It’s Good Chance's 10th year.
 What started in a small tent in the muddy fields of the Calais Jungle refugee camp has grown into a global movement of hope and humanity.

 Everything we do at Good Chance - whether it's a play on the West End or a kite-flying festival in your local park - is in pursuit of the ongoing question: How do we live together now?